-I always think it’s a pity to hide such structural elements
+It’s a pity to hide structural elements

 Normally I visit a space if I’m asked to make a work there.
 I take photos, absorb the space and measure it.
 This gives me an insight into it’s dimensions, scale and proportions.
 It’s a set ritual.
 Since the Clark gallery is in Canada, however, this time I couldn’t just go there and back for a look.
 The measurements on the floor plan I was sent were in inches.
 That’s always tricky.
 I also know from experience that you have to check every measurement on any drawing you’re given.
 There’s usually a mistake somewhere or the margins are slightly too large.